Tri-City Baptist Church Staff

 - Favorite book of the Bible and why: Genesis — lays the foundation for everything.

-- How you met your spouse: En route to Adak, Alaska from San Diego.
+- How you met your spouse: En route to Adak, Alaska from radio school south of San Diego.

 - Why you named your child: I had just translated the book of Joel when our son was born.

-- Someone from history you would like to meet and why: Father Chiniquay; he had Abraham Lincoln as his lawyer when he faced the Catholics and wrote Fifty Years in the Church of Rome.
+- Someone from history you would like to meet and why: Father Chiniquy; he had Abraham Lincoln as his lawyer when he faced the Catholics and wrote Fifty Years in the Church of Rome.

-- A Bible character you would like to meet and why: Apollos, to learn who authored the book to the Hebrews.
+- A Bible character you would like to meet and why: : Apollos, to confirm he authored the book of Hebrews.

-- Pastor Larry Ball - International Baptist Missions, General Director (Read more/less...)
+- Dr. Larry Ball - International Baptist Missions, General Director (Read more/less...)